a) I have a Bachelor's Degree in non IT/Comp Science/ Computing. Will 2 years of relevant working experience suffice?

 We will inform you by writing on how to complete the application process at your end, if you have been selected for admission and are accepting the offer.

-Ans: Part-time appointment schemes are set out here .
+Ans: Please refer to the Department’s websites (recruitment) for available positions.
 When considering part-time work arrangements, it should be noted that a high level of commitment is expected of all graduate students enrolled in full-time programmes, and the taking on of external part-time work to supplement personal income is generally not encouraged.
 Only students who have completed their registration formalities are allowed to apply the part-time appointment schemes where applicable.

 d) I am a foreigner.
 Where can I find more information on accommodation and immigration matters?